Discover more from Walking in the Light

 I sometimes hear believers proclaim that America has a special place in God's heart, that we are different and more favored than other nations.
 I wonder how that makes them feel, and I wonder where the notion comes from.

 I don’t find anything in the Bible that requires connecting our government to a specific relationship with God.
 Somewhat the opposite, actually.
-I find the Lord saying give unto Caesar what is Caesars.
-That indicates a separation between earthly government and heavenly government.
-Ideally, they will be closely aligned, but that is our responsibility as citizens.
+I find the Lord saying give unto Caesar what is Caesars (Rom 13:7).
+That indicates a separation between earthly government and heavenly government, a principle that is confirmed by Peter (1 Pet 2:13-17).
+Ideally, man’s government and Heaven’s government will be closely aligned, but that is our responsibility as citizens.
 As citizens of a democracy, we have the government we choose.
 I think God often says, “They have the government they deserve,” because it is the government of our own choice.